 However, in the majority of medical situations, informed consent is necessary to move forward with a procedure.

-To prove a claim for lack of informed consent, the patient and their lawyer must provide evidence on the nature of the risks of the treatment they underwent, in addition to the reasonable medical standard of disclosure.
+To prove a lack of informed consent lawsuit, the patient and their lawyer must provide evidence on the nature of the risks of the treatment they underwent, in addition to the reasonable medical standard of disclosure.
 The patient’s medical malpractice claim for lack of informed consent must also be backed up by expert testimony to support the risks that should have been disclosed under the specific circumstances of the case.

 Don’t Take Risks – See a Florida Medical Malpractice Lawyer